vincentbernat/vxfld/doc/source/vxrd.rst

 DESCRIPTION
 ===========

-To receive flood packets from a Replicating service node, a VTEP must register the VXLANs it belongs to.  ``vxrd`` is a process to periodically register with the service node ``vxsnd(8)`` to keep the VTEP endpoint membership active at the service node.
+``vxrd`` is a process that periodically registers with the service node ``vxsnd(8)`` to keep its VTEP membership active.
+It also programs the bridge table with the IP addresses of remote VTEPs when head end replication is enabled.

 OPTIONS
 =======